kjnapier/spacerocks/README.md

 ```bash
 export CSPICE_DIR="/path/to/cspice"
 ```
-You might also need to rename `cspice.a` to `libcspice.a` if you are on a Unix system.
+You might also need to rename `cspice/lib/cspice.a` to `cspice/lib/libcspice.a` if you are on a Unix system.

 We actually use very few of the `cspice` functions, so it should be possible to remove this dependency in the future.
 If you would like to help with this, please send a message!